gagolews/genieclust/README.rst

 `genieclust` Python and R Package
 =================================

-   **Genie++ outputs meaningful clusters and is fast even for large data sets.**
+   **Genie++ outputs meaningful clusters and is fast even on large data sets.**

 |genieclust for Python| |genieclust for R|